-Today buyers are more cautious than ever when it comes to making decisions.
-This means that you’ll need a variety of closing techniques at your disposal if you’re going to smash your sales targets.
+Today buyers are more cautious than ever when it comes to making purchase decisions.
+This means that you’ll need an arsenal of closing techniques at your disposal if you’re going to increase sales and smash your targets.

 The Trial Close

-The Trial Close is the most common closing technique used by B2B sales professionals.
-This technique allows you to test the buyer’s intent at every stage of the sales process to ensure that you’re on track to gaining their commitment.
+The Trial Close is the most common closing technique used by sales professionals today.
+It is a great tool for testing the buyer’s intent and can be used at any stage of the sales process to make sure that you’re on the right track to gaining a commitment.

 Here are some examples of a trial close:

-This closing technique is a great way of testing the water to ensure that you’ve captured the prospect’s interest.
-With this technique you should be looking for a “green light” from the prospect to enable you to move on to the next stage of the sale.
+The Trial Close is a great way of testing the water to ensure that you’ve captured the prospect’s interest.
+Use it to check that you’re meeting the buyer’s needs, that the buyer has no objections and that the buyer is willing to commit to taking the sale forward.
+With this technique you should be looking for a green light from the prospect to enable you to move on to the next stage of the sale.

 The Direct Close

-The Direct Close should only be used when you’ve done all the groundwork and preparation for the sale and you’re extremely confident that the prospect will respond positively.
-Before using this closing technique you should be certain that either your prospect has a burning desire for your solution or that your relationship is strong enough (on a personal level) to the extent that you’re able to be direct with a forthright request.
+The Direct Close should only be used when you’re extremely confident that the prospect will respond positively.
+Before using this closing technique you should be certain that either your prospect has a burning desire for your solution or you have a good relationship with the prospect that enables you to be direct with a forthright request.